bparth24/scenario/readme.md

 ### **Approach 2: Including Delegation in DID Document**

-If explicitly referencing Bob's DID in Alice's DID document is required in certain cases (e.g., strict governance requirements), a **capabilityDelegation** property can be added.
+If explicitly referencing Bob's DID in Alice's DID document is required in certain cases (e.g., strict governance requirements), a **[capabilityDelegation](https://www.w3.org/TR/did-core/#capability-delegation)** property can be added.
 This property points to Bob’s DID or a key used by Bob.
+Reference: https://www.w3.org/TR/did-core/#capability-delegation

 Example:

 #### Alice's DID Document with Delegation Capability